shycopney44/W_S5M3_Project/README.md

 <details>
   <summary>I believe my code is correct and the test is wrong.
 What do I do?</summary>

 On occasion the test runner will get stuck.
 Use CTRL-C to kill the tests, and then `npm test` to launch them again.
 Try to reproduce the problem the test is complaining about by interacting with the site in Chrome, and do not code "to make the test happy".
 Code so that **your app does exactly what the mock does**.
 The tests are there for confirmation.
 Although it's possible that a particular test be flawed, statistically it's more likely that the bug is in your own code.
+Check all your texts to make sure they match the mock exactly!
 If the problem persists, please request assistance from Staff.

 </details>